 According to the Centers for Disease Control and Prevention (CDC), over 84 million Americans have prediabetes, a condition that means someone is at a higher risk for developing

 Type 2 diabetes as well as heart disease and stroke.
 Diabetes is currently the seventh leading cause of death in the nation.
 Unfortunately, of the 1 in 3 Americans who have prediabetes, 90% don’t know they have it.
 The sooner you know you have

 prediabetes, the sooner you can take action to prevent or delay Type 2 diabetes or other serious health conditions.

-Prediabetes doesn’t usually show symptoms which is why it’s important to talk to your primary care physician (PCP) about getting tested to know for sure.
+Prediabetes doesn’t usually show symptoms, which is why it’s important to talk to your primary care physician (PCP) about getting tested to know for sure.
 A simple blood test will confirm if you have prediabetes.
-Risk factors for prediabetes
+Risk factors for prediabetes include:

 - Being older than 45 years old